nicdev/webflow-php/README.md

 # Webflow PHP SDK

+**This is open source software and not in any official way supported by Webflow.**

 This PHP SDK allows you to interact with the Webflow API easily.
 The Webflow class provides methods to manage sites, domains, webhooks, and collections.

 ## BEWARE!
 This is a super early version in active development.
 So please be careful if you decide to use it ✌️